RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

    The Bankdemo application login screen should load.

-11. Enter a valid user-id - a suitable user-id is `B0001`.
+11. Enter a valid user ID - a suitable one is `B0001`.
 You can use any character for the password as the password is not validated.

 12. In ESCWA, select the BANKPSOR under **SORs**.
 Expand BANKPAC and note the two Enterprise Server instances BANKPAC1 and BANKPAC2